If you want to know how to record a ukulele in your home recording studio properly, you are in the right place.

 However, depending on your ukulele, you can adjust the placement and place the mic near the soundhole, but the 10th or 12th fret method will work for most instruments.

-And the second thing in ukulele recording you should consider is the distance between the mic and the ukulele.
+And the second thing in recording a ukulele you should consider is the distance between the mic and the ukulele.
 A microphone shouldn’t be too far or too close.
 You need to find the best spot.

 Of course, as in any acoustic instrument recording, you can tweak it and find a better-suited distance for you.
 Because every instrument is unique and they have a different sound.